Francis Englefield: Career

 Francis, who succeeded his father in 1537, was too young to have taken any part in the opposition to the abolition of the Roman Catholic jurisdiction and the dissolution of the monasteries; and he acquiesced in these measures to the extent of taking the oath of royal supremacy, serving as High Sheriff of Berkshire and Oxfordshire in 1546–1547.
 In 1545 he purchased the manor of Tilehurst, which had belonged to Reading Abbey.
-He was knighted at the coronation of Edward VI of England in February 1547.
+He was knighted at the coronation of Edward VI in February 1547.

 However, the progress of the Reformation during that reign alienated him, and he became a member of the household of Princess Mary in 1549.
 In August of that year he was sent to the Tower for permitting Mass to be celebrated in Mary's household.
 He was released in the following March, and permitted to resume his duties in Mary's service but in February 1553 he was again summoned before the privy council, and may have been in confinement at the crisis of July; perhaps he was only released on Mary's triumph, for his name does not appear among those who exerted themselves on her behalf before the middle of August.

 He was then sworn a member of the privy council, like many others who owed their promotion to their loyalty rather than to their political abilities.
 Their numbers swelled the privy council and sadly impaired its efficiency; but Mary resisted the various attempts to get rid of them because she liked staunch friends, and regarded them as a salutary check upon the abler but less scrupulous members who had served Edward VI as well as herself.
 Englefield sat as M.P. for Berkshire in all Mary's parliaments except that of April 1554, but received no higher political office than the lucrative mastership of the court of wards.